 The overall shape of a pot, together with the character of component parts such as rims and handles, and also the technique and style of decoration, can be studied as the FORM.
 This can indicate when and how a pot was made and used, as well as serving to define cultural affinities.

 On-site we carry out the initial sorting, cleaning and marking of artefacts as they leave the trenches.

-Further work is carried out at our weekly evening meetings and occasional day sessions where we analyse the pottery and attempt to date it.
+Further work is carried out at our weekly evening meetings, alternate Sunday sessions and occasional day sessions where we analyse the pottery and attempt to date it.
 Recent work has included processing artefacts from the prehistoric, Roman, medieval and post medieval periods.

-Pottery analysis is a very important part of the post-excavation process that has to be carried out before a site report can be written.
+Pottery analysis is a very important part of the post-excavation process that must be carried out before a site report can be written.
 It can also be a fun social activity, and is a way to learn more about archaeological artefacts.